 • Not waterproof — wet conditions require a shell over them

-• Merino requires gentler washing care
+• Merino requires gentler washing care (cold wash, dry flat)

 • No wrist cinch for securing fit in gusty conditions